-Necessary as a system convenient & intelligible to foreigners trading to U.S. Necessary as within reason of federal constitution, the regulation of trade being as imposable by states as peace, war, ambrs &c.
+Necessary as a system convenient & intelligible to foreigners trading to U. S. Necessary as within reason of federal constitution, the regulation of trade being as imposable by states as peace, war, amb^{rs} &c.

-Treaties of comerce ineffectual without it Safe with regd to the liberties of the States.
+Treaties of coerce ineffectual without it

+Safe with reg^d to the liberties of the States.
-1. Congs may be trusted with trade as well as war &c

-2. power of Treaties involve the danger if any-

-3. Controul of States over Congs.

-4. example of amphyctionic league, achean do.
-Switzerl, Holland, Germany.

-paper in a hand so small that parts of it can hardly be deciphered with the naked eye.
-An effect of the speech was the adoption by the House of a resolution, that "an act ought to pass to authorize the delegates of this State in Congress to give the assent of the State to a general regulation of the Commerce of the United States, under certain qualifications."

-The non-importation agreements of the colonies before the Revolution were not entered into by Delaware until some time after the other colonies.
-See Life of George Read, 81.

-" "De l'Administration des Finances de la France" had made its appearance the year before this speech was delivered.

-5. peculiar situation of U. S. increase the repellant power of the States.
-Essential to preserve fed Constitution

-1. declension of fed Govt.

-2. inadequacy to end, must lead states to substitute some other policy no institution remaining long when it ceases to be useful, &c.

-3. policy of G. B. to weaken union.
+- 1. Cong^s may be trusted with trade as well as war &c - 2. power of Treaties involve the danger if any- - 3.
+Controul of States over Cong^S. - 4. example of amphyctionic league, achean do.
+Switzerl^d., Holland, Germany. - 5. peculiar situation of U. S. increase the repellant power of the States.
+Essential to preserve fed1 Constitution. - 1. declension of fed1 Gov^t. - 2. inadequacy to end, must lead states to substitute some other policy no institution remaining long when it ceases to be useful, &c. - 3. policy of G. B. to weaken union.